 The United Kingdom based Peter Savage Ltd and its sister company Integrated Ducting Systems (IDS) specialized in the design, manufacture and distribution of manhole covers, gully gratings, channel drainage and associated drainage products such as surface boxes and geotextiles.
 IDS specialized in the design and distribution of polyethylene and polypropylene access chambers and pole boxes, as well as integral frames and covers.
 Together these companies, now known as EJ, have established a market-leading position in the UK with a reputation for innovation and excellent customer service.

 SBV has been selling and distributing GAV and EJ products to the Austrian market for more than 20 years.
 SBV maintains close relationships with its customers in the Austrian market.

 After 133 years in its original location, EJ broke ground to construct a new state-of-the-art, greenfield foundry in 2017 and began production in the fall of 2018.
 The new foundry, complete with state of the art production equipment, confirms our commitment to growing the business.
-With the goal to keep the foundry in Northern Michigan, the property is just 14 miles from East Jordan Foundry, their current manufacturing facility.
-The completion date for the new facility is planned for the Spring of 2019.
+With the goal to keep the foundry in Northern Michigan, the property is just 14 miles from the original East Jordan Foundry.
+EJ is proud to continue to keep manufacturing in Northern Michigan and to be able to retain employment.

 Located in Schroeppel, New York, a new fabrication facility opened for operation in 2019.
 The new operation, which manufactures, assembles and distributes fabricated products to New York, New Jersey, Connecticut and Pennsylvania, allows EJ to better serve its customer base and, given the short distance from the previous operation, allowed for the retention of its skilled trades workforce.
 The facility also houses the New York Sales Branch and stocking yard.